ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 # install dependencies
 npm i

-# create db file
+# create db file - additional note: 'npm run refreshDB' command will clear DB and re-init it
 npm run initDB

 # start proxy server, this will allow your local bot server to be accessed by the RingCentral service
 npm run ngrok